Create your best hormone health with East Asian medicine (a guide).

 What you can do:

-Eat to Nourish and Heal: foods that build blood such as organic, pasture-raised beef, organ meats, bone broth, beets, dark, leafy greens, goji berries, parsley, spinach, avocado, eggs, lentils, kidney beans (all beans), dates, figs, grapes, cherries, molasses, seaweed, watercress, wheatgerm
+Eat to Nourish and Heal: foods that build blood, such as organic, pasture-raised beef, organ meats, bone broth, beets, dark, leafy greens, goji berries, parsley, spinach, avocado, eggs, lentils, kidney beans (all beans), dates, figs, grapes, cherries, molasses, seaweed, watercress, wheat germ

 Reduce or avoid: processed foods, too many raw foods, too much caffeine

-Focus on: reducing stress, eating at regular mealtimes with good digestion practices such as chewing your food thoroughly, eating in a low-stress environment, getting enough rest
+Focus on: reducing stress, eating at regular mealtimes with good digestion practices such as chewing your food thoroughly, eating in a low-stress environment, and getting enough rest

 Supplements to consider: liquid iron and herbs (Gaia or Floradix), liquid chlorophyll, nettle leaf tea, vitamin C